The SEARCH FOR ACHIEVABLE Solutions

 Hobsons Bay Council asked the state government to extend Grieve Parade northward to Market Road and the Tottenham industrial precinct and upgrade it to a preferred truck route, and also provide new freeway access ramps at Doherty’s Road and Grieve Parade.

-In both cases it involves a minor inconvenience for trucks, diverting them away from the port for a short distance before turning south on to the West Gate Freeway, which then gives them direct access to either Swanston Dock or Webb Dock.
+In both cases it involves a minor inconvenience for trucks, diverting them away from the port for a short distance before turning south on to the West Gate Freeway, which then gives them direct access to either Swanson Dock via the West Gate Tunnel, or Webb Dock via the West Gate Bridge.
 Even if a Grieve Parade extension was not built, the location of container parks provides easy access to Geelong Road, which leads directly to Grieve Parade and then on to West Gate Freeway.

 Both proposals are sensible and reasonable: restrict high-polluting freight traffic to industrial areas and the freeway network.
 Keep them away from residential areas.